 The Grapefruit Pisco Collins

-Usually, these members come with an endearing first name like Tom, Sandy, Miguel, Pedro, etc., but it seems the christening of this version seems to be pending.
+Usually, these members come with an endearing first name like Tom, Sandy, Miguel, Pedro, etc., but the christening of this version seems to be pending.
 Either way, the Grapefruit Pisco Collins is a beautiful variation of the classic John Collins made with gin.

 The Chilcano Cocktail

-The Chilcano is the third classic Pisco cocktail.
-It's a blend of ginger ale, lime juice, Angostura bitters, and Pisco.
+The Chilcano is the third classic Pisco Cocktail.
+It's a blend of ginger ale, lime juice, Angostura bitters, and pisco.

 The idea of mixing spirits with ginger ale was brought to Peru by Italian immigrants.
-They used to mix their own grape spirit - Grappa - with ginger ale.
-And when they eventually ran out of supplies, they resorted to Peruvian pisco. -Grappa, by the way, tastes very different and does not qualify as a proper substitute.
+They used to mix their own grape spirit - grappa - with ginger ale.
+When they eventually ran out of supplies, they resorted to Peruvian pisco. -Grappa, by the way, tastes very different and does not qualify as a proper substitute.

 Peruvian Elder Sour

-This Pisco cocktail has only a few similarities to what we normally associate with a typical Sour cocktail.
+This recipe has only a few similarities to what we usually associate with a typical Sour cocktail.
 It's more of a Daisy, in fact.
 The only parallel is the concept of base spirit, sweetener, and citrus.
 Optionally, you can add an egg white.

 Andean Dusk Cocktail

-The Andean Dusk is an elegant mix of Pisco, rosé champagne, lemon juice, and sugar syrup.
+ThThe Andean Dusk is an elegant mix of pisco, rosé champagne, lemon juice, and sugar syrup.

-With champagne and Pisco both being grape-based, the flavors of this cocktail work extremely well together.
+With champagne and pisco both being grape-based, the flavors of this cocktail work extremely well together.
 Served in a champagne flute, it's a truly sophisticated way to enjoy the Latin American spirit.